-A two weeks Italy off the beaten path tour for the travellers who already enjoyed Italy essentials, and look for more.
+A two weeks Italy itinerary off the beaten path for the travelers who already enjoyed Italy essentials, and look for more.
 Discover Milan, Emilia Romagna, Umbria, Apulia and Sicily.

 What?
 Visiting Italy without seeing Rome?
 Not even Florence or Cinque Terre?
 Yes, that’s what I mean, and I didn’t get crazy!